bongiozzo/musica_mustdie/output/band_runemagick.md

 # Runemagick

+Sweden Death metal

-Дискография
+## Дискография

+### "The Supreme Force Of Eternity" 1998, Death Metal

+Label: Century Media Records
+Information: Recorded and mixed at Studio Fredman, 7 days of June 1998.
+Recording line-up:
+Nicklas Rudolfsson
+Fredrik Johnsson

-"The Supreme Force Of Eternity" 1998, Death Metal "Enter The Realm Of Death" 1999, Death Metal "Resurrection In Blood" 2000, Death Metal
+### "Enter The Realm Of Death" 1999, Death Metal

+Label: Century Media Records
+Information: Recorded and mixed at Los Angered Recording, 10 days of May 1999.
+Mastered at Digital Fabriken.
+Recording line-up:
+Nicklas Rudolfsson
+Fredrik Johnsson

+### "Resurrection In Blood" 2000, Death Metal

+Label: Century Media Records
+Information: Recorded, mixed and mastered at Los Angered Recording, 9 days of June 2000.
+Recording line-up:
+Nicklas Rudolfsson
+Fredrik Johnsson

-"Ancient Incantations" 2001, Death Metal
+### "Ancient Incantations" 2001, Death Metal

+Label: Aftermath Music
+Information: Released in 500 copies.
+Material is taken from unreleased demo recordings.
+Recording line-up:
+Various constellations

-"Dark Live Magick" 2001, Death Metal
+### "Dark Live Magick" 2001, Death Metal

+Side Dark
+01. Celebration Of Death (intro)
+02. Hymn Of Darkness
+03. Dark Necroshadows
+04. Death Collector
+05. Return Of The Reaper
+06. Dreamvoid Serpent
+07. Reborn In Necromancy

+Side Magick
+09. Curse Of The Dark Rune
+10. Dethrone The Flesh
+11. When Death Is The Key
+12. Lord Of The Grave*
+13. Hail Death*

-"Moon Of The Chaos Eclipse" 2002, Death Metal
+### "Moon Of The Chaos Eclipse" 2002, Death Metal

 ## Отношения с другими группами